Booking of tickets and tours

 The greatest transformation took place throughout the 16th century, when a large Christian nave was erected in the middle of the Mosque, forming a new Main Chapel under Renaissance parameters.
 For this construction to be carried out, Emperor Carlos V had to intercede with the rejection of the Córdoba municipal council, which did not accept the intention of Bishop Alonso Manrique.
 In this same century, in addition to various chapels, the Mannerist altarpiece of the main chapel designed by Alonso Matías would be built.

-To be able to visit this spectacular Cordoba jewel, you need to buy your tickets days in advance, since it is one of the most emblematic venues in the Andalusian city and a UNESCO World Heritage Site.
+To be able to visit this spectacular jewel, you need to buy your Cordoba Mosque Tickets some days in advance, since it is one of the most emblematic venues in the Andalusian city and a UNESCO World Heritage Site.

 Do not miss this impressive unique place in the world, take a walk through the first mosque built by the first emir of Al-Andalus and travel back to centuries and centuries of history.